-Component 1: Green, resilient, and inclusive waterfront.
-This component will finance the construction of a linear, multi-use park along Downtown Kingston's waterfront between the Port Authority and Hanover Street.
-The park will include investments, financed through an integrated works contract, including, among others, recreational facilities, such as bike paths, playgrounds, and sport grounds; permeable and natural walkways; street furniture and landscaping; street lighting and signage; green infrastructure like retention pools and floodable park areas; the rehabilitation of the seawall; multi-purpose community centers; adaptable market and event spaces for art and entertainment that will generate income-generating opportunities for local entrepreneurs; and amenities such as police posts and public toilets.
+Component 1: Designs for a green, resilient, and inclusive waterfront (US\$3 million).
+This component will finance the design of a linear, multi-use park along Downtown Kingston's waterfront between Port Authority to the west and where Gold street meets Port Royal street to the east (see annex 3 for map of the proposed project site).
+Specifically, this component will finance the technical assistance to support the development of the conceptual design of the park and the delivery of the detailed design by the beginning of 2025.
+Based on the request from the GoJ, this component may also finance technical assistance needed for the hiring of a waterfront park construction supervision firm, and the technical assistance to support the preparation of the E&S risk management instruments for SOP 2, as needed.
+The park design will include, among others, recreational facilities, such as bike paths, playgrounds, and sport grounds; permeable and natural walkways; street furniture and landscaping; street lighting and signage; green infrastructure like retention pools and floodable park areas; the rehabilitation of the seawall; multi-purpose community centers; adaptable market and event spaces for art and entertainment that will generate income-generating opportunities for local entrepreneurs; and amenities such as police posts and public toilets.

-The conceptual design of the park is expected to be completed in May 2024.
-Following the completion of the conceptual design, this component will finance the detailed design and construction of the park under one of two procurement scenarios: (a) assuming satisfactory performance of the design firm undertaking the conceptual design of the park, a follow-on contract for the detailed design and construction supervision will be awarded to the same firm in May 2024, with construction estimated to commence in October 2025; or (b) upon the completion of the park, a contract for which would be expected to be awarded by March 2025 and construction of the park, a contract for which would be expected to be awarded by March 2025 and construction of the park will commence in May 2026.
+The conceptual design of the park is expected to be completed in May 20241.
+Following the completion of the conceptual design, this component will finance the detailed design of the park and construction supervision firm under one of two procurement scenarios: (a) assuming satisfactory performance of the design firm undertaking the conceptual design of the park, a follow-on contract for the detailed design and construction supervision will be awarded to the same firm in May 2024, with construction estimated to commence in 2026 under SOP 2; or (b) upon the completion of the conceptual design it is determined that a different firm will be procured for the detailed design (and construction supervision) of the park, a contract for which would be expected to be awarded by March 2025 and construction of the park will commence in 2027.
 In both scenarios, the satisfactory review of the social and environmental impacts associated with the final park design will be critical.

-The park will feature world-class design and high-quality amenities, specifically intended to catalyze development and private sector investment in the areas adjacent to the waterfront.
-The park will provide a new and inclusive venue for year-round, family friendly use and programming.
-Community engagement, and participatory design will be an integral part of defining the vision for the park, which seeks to recast the underutilized waterfront into a regional destination, embracing the Kingston harbor as a recreational amenity and balancing urban ecology with active program elements.
-By attracting locals and tourists who value the park and spend money on goods and services while visiting the park, the park will generate revenue for operations and maintenance (O&M) and activate the wider area for future investment and private sector-led development.
-The park investment will also create employment opportunities during the construction of the park space, as well as more long-term permanent jobs in the area including for the O&M of the space, through the provision of upgraded amenities for formalized vendors in the vicinity of the proposed project site and technical assistance (TA) (through Component 2) to improve their product offering.
+The park design will imagine a public space with high-quality amenities, specifically intended to catalyze follow-on private sector investment in the areas adjacent to the waterfront.
+The design will reflect aspects of a new and inclusive venue for year-round, family friendly use and programming.
+Community engagement, and gender-inclusive2, participatory design will be an integral part of defining the vision for the park, which seeks to recast the underutilized waterfront into a regional destination, embracing the Kingston harbour as a recreational amenity and balancing urban ecology with active program elements.
+The park will be designed in a way that will attract locals as well as tourists who value the park and spend money on goods and services while visiting the park.
+The park will be designed with an eye towards practical considerations of maintenance as well as long-term financial sustainability, generate revenue for operations and maintenance (O&M), and activate the wider area for future investment and private sector-led development.
+Specific investments considered under the SOP 2 including estimated costs are listed under annex 2.